Davy Crockett: King of the Wild Frontier: The Alamo

 Crockett decides to join the Battle of the Alamo (1836), joined by George Russell.
 While traveling to San Antonio, they are joined by Thimblerig, a riverboat gambler, and Busted Luck, a Comanche tribesman.
 Reaching the Alamo, they join its defense, though Colonel James Bowie confides that their supplies are dangerously low.
-Russell manages to slip through the enemy lines to try to bring back help, only to return empty-handed.
+Russell manages to slip through the enemy lines to try to obtain reinforcements from Goliad, Texas.
+Some days later, Russell return with the news that they won't be receiving help from Goliad.
 The Texan garrison withstands several attacks from Mexican troops before being overcome.
-George Russell, Thimblerig, Busted Luck, Travis, and a bedridden Colonel Bowie are all killed, leaving Crockett the sole defender standing.
-Crockett is last seen swinging his rifle against the encroaching Mexicans; the scene then fades to a shot of the Lone Star Flag and Crockett's journal closing on its last entry "March 6, 1836 - Liberty and Independence Forever!", accompanied by a reprise of "The Ballad of Davy Crockett".
+Russell, Thimblerig, Busted Luck, Travis, and a bedridden Colonel Bowie are all killed, leaving Crockett the sole defender standing.
+Crockett is last seen swinging his rifle against the encroaching Mexicans.
+The scene then fades to a shot of the Lone Star Flag and Crockett's journal closing on its last entry "March 6, 1836 - Liberty and Independence Forever!", accompanied by the final verse of "The Ballad of Davy Crockett".